rockquiet/JoinProtection/README.md

     - ...breaks/places blocks
 - Particles aura during active join protection
 - Play a sound to players trying to attack others with active join protection
+- Whitelist/Blacklist worlds to restrict the plugin's functionality
 - Everything can be edited and disabled

 ## Commands & Permissions